percona/everest-doc/docs/upgrade_operators.md

     ![!image](images/upgrade_operators_confirmation.png)

 6. After clicking on **Upgrade**, you will see a page displaying pending actions.
-The pending actions indicate that you need to restart the database in order to utilize the updated CR version.
+The pending actions indicate that you need to restart the database to utilize the updated CR version.

     ![!image](images/operators_upgrade_dependency.png)